nitishsaini706/Nooro/README.md

 Update CREDENTIALS_PATH and TOKEN_PATH in your application to match your credentials file and desired token storage path.
 Consider setting environment variables for sensitive information such as client IDs, client secrets, and refresh tokens.

-Running the Application
+#### Running the Application
-npm start
+- npm start

+#### End points
+- /  : get api to check wether server is running or not
+- /download - post api and in body add {"fileId":"id of video" , "destinationFolderId":"destination folder to upload"}
+- /progress - get api to get progress of current quiz